 Those with larger hands may wish to consider the DXT Mouse 3 models (wired or wireless).
 The DXT Sizing Chart can be used to determine whether a DXT 2 or DXT 3 mouse is more suitable.

 Reduces Pronation - The pen-like orientation of the DXT Ergonomic Mouse 2 rotates the forearm out of the pronated position required by standard mousing devices.
 This can reduce the risk of developing pronation-related issues such as Tennis Elbow.
-It also eliminates much of the Wrist Extension which many users face when using a traditonal "palm down" mouse.
+It also eliminates much of the Wrist Extension which many face when using a traditonal "palm down" mouse.
 Learn More About Pronation.

-Encourages Load Balancing - The convenient ambidextrous design of the DXT Ergonomic Mouse means that users can easily switch between left and right-handed use throughout the day.
+Encourages Load Balancing - The convenient ambidextrous design of the DXT Ergonomic Mouse means that the one can easily switch between left and right-handed use throughout the day.
 This can be beneficial both in avoiding potential RSI-producing overuse by one hand and arm as well as a means to accommodate graduated usage increase during rehabilitative therapy.

 Reduces Risk of RSI in Shoulder - The design and usage of the DXT Ergonomic Mouse significantly reduces the amount of movement required from the shoulder, especially the "overreach" which is common when using a traditional full-size keyboard and mouse.
 Learn More about Overreaching Outside of the Comfort Zone.

 Ambidextrous Design: The symmetrical design of the DXT allows the use by either the right of left hand.
 This feature means that the DXT Ergonomic Mouse can be used to aid in recovery from or to potentially prevent upper limb disorders.